Explore

 Devices, which send mioty modulated wireless messages to the base stations or receive messages wirelessly back from the gateways.

-Mioty sensor nodes can capture critical field data such as environmental parameters or machinery KPIs and transmit them to a base station at pre-defined time intervals using the mioty RF link.
-It can be equipped with sensors, actuators and communication components such as radio frequency (RF)-chips, transceivers and system-on-chip (SoC)-solutions, or RF-modules.
+Mioty end points (EP) can capture critical field data such as environmental parameters or machinery KPIs and transmit them to a base station using the mioty RF link.
+They are usually equipped with sensors, actuators and communication components such as radio frequency (RF)-chips, transceivers and system-on-chip (SoC)-solutions, or RF-modules.
 In addition end-points also have a power source such as a battery/mains energy or a energy harvesting transducer.

 Base Stations